The optimality of word lengths. Theoretical foundations and an empirical study: Abstract

 \section{Abstract}

-One of the most robust patterns found in human languages is Zipf's law of abbreviation, that is, the tendency of more frequent words to be shorter.
-Since Zipf's pioneering research, this law has been viewed as a manifestation of compression, i.e. the minimization of the length of forms -- a universal principle of natural communication.
+Zipf's law of abbreviation, namely the tendency of more frequent words to be shorter, has been viewed as a manifestation of compression, i.e. the minimization of the length of forms -- a universal principle of natural communication.
 Although the claim that languages are optimized has become trendy, attempts to measure the degree of optimization of languages have been rather scarce.
-Here we demonstrate that compression manifests itself in a wide sample of languages without exceptions, and independently of the unit of measurement.
-It is detectable for both word lengths in characters of written language as well as durations in time in spoken language.
-Moreover, to measure the degree of optimization, we derive a simple formula for a random baseline and present two scores that are dualy normalized, namely, they are normalized with respect to both the minimum and the random baseline.
-We analyze the theoretical and statistical pros and cons of these and other scores.
-Harnessing the best score, we quantify for the first time the degree of optimality of word lengths in languages.
-This indicates that languages are optimized to 62 or 67 percent on average (depending on the source) when word lengths are measured in characters, and to 65 percent on average when word lengths are measured in time.
+Here we present two optimality scores that are dualy normalized, namely, they are normalized with respect to both the minimum and the random baseline.
+We analyze the theoretical and statistical advantages and disadvantages of these and other scores.
+Harnessing the best score, we quantify the degree of optimality of word lengths per language.
+This includes parallel texts in 20 languages of 9 families, written in 8 scripts, as well as spoken data for 46 languages of 12 families, two constructed languages, and one isolate.
+Our analyses indicate that languages are optimized to 62 or 67 percent on average (depending on the source) when word lengths are measured in characters, and to 65 percent on average when word lengths are measured in time.
 In general, spoken word durations are more optimized than written word lengths in characters.
-Beyond the analyses reported here, our work paves the way to measure the degree of optimality of the vocalizations or gestures of other species, and to compare them against written, spoken, or signed human languages.
+Our work paves the way to measure the degree of optimality of the vocalizations or gestures of other species, and to compare them against written, spoken, or signed human languages.